-Although it is hoped that translations of the LUI will occur, and such translations are welcome, guidelines have been prepared to ensure that these translations retain the psychometric properties of the original LUI as well as its “look and feel.”
-These guidelines also inform potential authors of translations as to conditions for licensing the LUI and publication with the publisher of the LUI, Knowledge In Development, Inc. No adaptations, translations, modifications, or special versions may be made without permission, in writing, from Knowledge in Development Inc.
+We have prepared a set of guidelines to ensure that these translations retain the psychometric properties of the original LUI as well as its “look and feel.”
+These guidelines also inform potential authors of translations as to the conditions for obtaining a (free) license for the purposes of translation and adaptation of the LUI into another language and/or country from the publisher of the LUI, Knowledge In Development, Inc. No adaptations, translations, modifications, or special versions may be made without permission, in writing, from Knowledge in Development Inc.

-Researchers interested in conducting translations/adaptations to other languages should contact Dr. Daniela O'Neill directly at email@example.com to find out more about the required procedures.
+Researchers interested in conducting translations/adaptations to other languages may contact Daniela O'Neill directly at email@example.com to find out more about the required procedures.

-The following translations are currently taking place and interested researchers are invited to contact Daniela O’Neill or the researchers involved to find out more!
-For published work regarding these translations see https://languageuseinventory.com/Research/Publications
+The Table below lists all translations currently taking place and interested researchers are invited to contact Daniela O’Neill or the researchers involved to find out more!
+For a summary of published work regarding all these translations see https://languageuseinventory.com/Research/Publications

 |Primary Investigator(s) and Institution||Language of Translation of the Language Use Inventory||Date of Issue of Licence from Knowledge in Development, Inc.|